Pedro E. Harunari

 (Physical Review Research)

-(Journal of Physics A: Matematical and Theoretical)
+(Journal of Physics A: Mathematical and Theoretical)

 (Physical Review E)